wikiakai/wedding-solution-web/README.md

+## This Project is still in development, please check it frequently

 # WEDDING SOLUTION WEB

-This project was made by wikiakai for pratice porpose
+This project was made by wikiakai for pratice purpose

 Designed by Ageng Ari Nugroho